Chad Curtis: Career after baseball

 After retiring from Major League Baseball, Curtis earned a teaching certificate at the evangelical Cornerstone University in Grand Rapids, Michigan.
 Curtis then worked for two years as a physical education teacher and coach at Caledonia High School, outside of Grand Rapids.

 Starting in the fall of 2006, Curtis was employed as the athletic director and weight training instructor at NorthPointe Christian High School, a fundamentalist Baptist school in Grand Rapids.
 He helped construct a weight room at the school.
 He was fired without public explanation in the late fall of 2009.

 During the 2010–11 school year, Curtis began substitute teaching and volunteering in the Lakewood Public Schools (Lake Odessa, Michigan) weight room.
 Along with coaching youth baseball, in 2011 Curtis coached the Lakewood Public Schools equestrian team, which included two of his daughters.
 The team won state Division D championship honors that same year.
 Curtis also worked as a substitute teacher, high school weight-training coach, and head coach of the high school varsity football team.

 Personal life

 Curtis married his college sweetheart, the former Candace Reynolds, in 1990.
 The since-divorced couple has six children.

-Curtis views himself as a "Bible-believing Christian."
+Curtis portrays himself as a "Bible-believing Christian."
 In a 2014 interview, he claimed that he never drank alcohol, never swore, and never committed adultery.
 As a major league baseball player, he chastised teammates for missing chapel, listening to explicit rap, and watching The Jerry Springer Show on television.